-SepHold recognises that the mining and processing of its cement product may have a negative impact on the natural environment in which it operates.
-SepHold is committed to mitigating the impact, wherever possible, and applying environmental protection measures in its manufacturing and processing activities.
-SepHold and its subsidiaries’ business strategy has been developed with consideration for the mitigation of carbon emissions, and water and energy inefficiency.
+The group recognises that mining and processing its cement products may have a negative impact on the natural environment.
+Therefore, it is committed to mitigating its impact, wherever possible, and applying environmental protection measures in its manufacturing and processing activities.
+The group’s business strategy has been developed with consideration for the mitigation of carbon emissions, and water and energy inefficiency.

 CEMENT is committed to a high standard of environmental performance and to upholding sound principles of sustainable development.
 The company believes that robust environmental management systems with a proactive approach to addressing the challenges and harnessing opportunities of climate change, are fundamental to overall operational success.
 The environmental policy commitment includes:

 - aligning the environmental goals and objectives with the business strategy;